Pagadian: Subanons (Early Historic Era)

+Sultanate of Maguindanao

+In the early 17th century, the coastal regions of Zamboanga del Sur (including Pagadian) were annexed by the Sultanate of Maguindanao under Muhammad Kudarat, leading to an influx of Maguindanao and Iranun settlers.

-Pagadian was under the leadership of Datu Akob, an Iranun datu whose daughter caught the fancy of Datu Macaumbang (Sultan of Taga Nonok), also an Iranun from Malabang, Tukuran, also part of modern Pagadian.
-He was the son of Shariff Apo Tubo who descended from the bloodline of Shariff Kabungsuan, the first Sultan of the Maguindanao Sultanate.
-With the approval of Sultan Datu Akob, Datu Macaumbang married Bai Putri Panyawan Akob, the beautiful daughter of the royal datu of Pagadian City and royal bai putri of Raya.
+Pagadian came under the local rule of Sultan Datu Akob, an Iranun datu whose daughter caught the fancy of Datu Macaumbang (Sultan of Taga Nonok), also an Iranun from Malabang, Tukuran that is now part of Pagadian.
+He was the son of Sharif Apo Tubo who descended from the bloodline of Sharif Kabungsuan, the first Sultan of the Maguindanao Sultanate.
+With the approval of Sultan Datu Akob, Datu Macaumbang married Bai Putri Panyawan Akob, the beautiful daughter of the Sultan of Pagadian and Royal Bai Putri of Raya.

-Upon the death of Datu Akob also known as Datu Mimbalawag, his son-in-law, Datu Macaumbang (Sultan of taga Nonok) assumed leadership; he established the territorial boundaries of the present city proper, from Balangasan River in the west of Tawagan Sur River in the east.
+Upon the death of Datu Akob also known as Datu Mimbalawag, his son-in-law, Datu Macaumbang (Sultan of Taga Nonok) assumed leadership; he established the territorial boundaries of the present city proper, from Balangasan River in the west of Tawagan Sur River in the east.
 Beyond the river of Tawagan Sur was the territory of Datu Balimbingan.
-At one time, Datu Macaumbang requested the assistance of the Philippine constabulary due to the rampant banditry and piracy in the area.
+At one time, Datu Macaumbang requested the assistance of the Philippine Constabulary due to the rampant banditry and piracy in the area.
 A detachment led by Col. Tiburcio Ballesteros stationed at Malangas landed at the place and stationed themselves at Dumagoc Island.
 The arrival of the soldiers restored peace and order, thereby attracting the influx of settlers from other places.

-Spread of Christianity
+Christian settlement

+The Spanish started sending Jesuit missionaries to Pagadian in 1642 in an attempt to Christianize the natives.
+But they had to abandon their mission in 1644 due to repeated Muslim raids.